-It is for the committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
+It is for the committee (if there is one) to determine on which of these bases, or combination of bases, the remuneration is to be fixed.
+Where it is fixed as a percentage, it is for the committee to determine the percentage or percentages to be applied.
 Rule 6.138 says that in arriving at its decision the committee shall have regard to:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties;

-- the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
-The creditors must take account of the same matters as the committee would.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
+The creditors must take account of the same matters as apply in the case of the committee.
 A resolution specifying the basis on which the trustee is to be remunerated may be taken at the meeting which appoints the trustee.
-If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set out in the Rules. - 5 What information should be provided by the trustee?
+If the remuneration is not fixed in any of these ways within 18 months of the trustee's appointment, it will be fixed in accordance with a scale set out in the Rules.